leviathanch/libertyai/README.md

 # LibertyAI: A Libertarian ChatGPT

 This project is called LibertyAI.
-Its goal is to use FaceBook LLaMA for recreating ChatGPT only without all the nasty woke censorship going on.
+Its goal is to use Alpaca, FaceBook LLaMA tuned up to 11 using training data generated by GPT-3, for recreating ChatGPT only without all the nasty woke censorship going on.

 For the back end LangChain is being used.